Remeron Side Effects

 Generic Name: mirtazapine

-Note: This document contains side effect information about mirtazapine.
-Some of the dosage forms listed on this page may not apply to the brand name Remeron.
+Note: This page contains side effects data for the generic drug mirtazapine.
+It is possible that some of the dosage forms included below may not apply to the brand name Remeron.

 For the Consumer

 Applies to mirtazapine: oral tablet, oral tablet disintegrating

 As well as its needed effects, mirtazapine (the active ingredient contained in Remeron) may cause unwanted side effects that require medical attention.